-The Appropriate Body has the final say as to whether or not an NQT has met the required standards to pass induction.
-The AB has to satisfy itself that there is sufficient evidence contained within your end of term assessments to suggest that you have met all of the standards by the end of induction.
+The Appropriate Body has the final say as to whether or not an ECT (NQT) has met the required standards to pass statutory induction.
+The AB has to satisfy itself that there is sufficient evidence within the formal assessments provided by your head/principal to suggest that you have met all of the standards by the end of induction.

-Is there a deadline by which newly qualified teachers (NQTs) must start and finish induction ?
+Is there a deadline by which ECTs (NQTs) must start and finish induction ?

-Can a newly qualified teacher do supply work before starting induction ?
+Can an early career teacher do supply work before starting induction ?